RhodesPeter/request-module-workshop/README.md

 # Your challenge
 Build the Node request module from scratch.

+The request module simple creates a wrapper around the Node core http and https modules.
+Your task it to create this wrapper into a function called request.
+Your function will use the http module and specifically the http.get method.
+(THIS ALL NEEDS FACT CHECKING!)

 1. Create a node server
 2. Build a function called request that has two method:

-   - GET
+   - GET <br>
    This method should return some data (html, an image, JSON Object) from a website and display it in your browser.
-     Your request method should take an object as an argument with 3 properties: url, method and payload (optioinal).
+   Your request method should take an object as an argument with 3 properties: url, method and payload (optional).

-   - POST
+   - POST <br>
    This method should...

-  use the inbuilt http request method
-  - they will be wrapping a wrapper around the http.get and http.post methods.
+<br><br><br><br>
+NOTES FOR PETER
+To note - you need to put some thought into the notion of using technology that has lots of dependancies.
+The requst module has XXX number of dependancies which can bring with it lots of different issues.
 Stretch goal - make a wrapper around https (as opposed to http).
-<br><br><br><br>
 **DON'T FORGET TO RUN THIS README THROUGH A SPELL CHECKER**